KokoMukruYves/KokoMukruYves/README.md

 ### Data Scientist | Business Analytics | Machine Learning | NLP Specialist
 ---

-Hi, welcome to my portfolio!
-I share my journey, projects, and passion for solving real-world problems with data. 🌟
+Explore my journey and projects!
+I’m driven by a passion for turning raw data into meaningful solutions for real-world problems. 🌟

 🌌 **About Me**